-- 10 drops essential oil of choice (peppermint, citrus, tea tree, lavender, cinnamon)
+- 10 drops essential oil of choice peppermint, citrus, tea tree, lavender, cinnamon

 - 5 drops dish washing liquid

 - 1 qt water

 - Pour all ingredients into a spray bottle and shake well

-- Spray doorways and on your windowsills
+- Don’t forget to spray doorways and on your windowsills

 - Wipe your countertops with the blend.
 You can also wipe down the insides of drawers and cabinets with this mixture.